ukBaz/python-bluezero/README.rst

    :alt: Issue Count

-A simple Python interface to Bluez stack
+A simple Python interface to BlueZ stack

 Name and aim
 ============